Montcalm Neighbourhood

 But there's more than just food for thought around here: it's a great place to eat as well.
 Friendly bistros stand alongside low-cost chains, pubs, bars and cafés.
 Stopping by Halles Cartier is a safe bet for foodies: you can find all manner of things to eat from morning until night under the same roof.

 Cartier Avenue's lovely shops are ideal for your latest purchases or just window shopping.
-In the summer, avenue Cartier converts into a pedestrian-only street on weekends and its amazing urban terraces are a hit, and with reason!
+In the summer, its amazing urban terraces are a hit, and with reason!

 A Bit of History